Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

-We train the network with cross-entropy loss and the Adam optimizer with learning rate $0.005$ for $1000$ epochs.
-In the (poisoned) training set, the model achieves 100\% accuracy.
-For evaluation, we construct three datasets based on the test split that we created earlier.
-First, we consider a clean test set, a dataset comprised of test images without any watermarks (\textbf{Clean}).
-Second, we consider the previous clean set but with all the images being poisoned with the watermark (\textbf{Poisoned}) and c), we consider the union of the previous two datasets (\textbf{Clean \& Poisoned}).
-Table \ref{tab:chess-original-network} summarizes the performance of the network in each one of the three datasets.
-As evidenced by the \textit{Poisoned} section of the detailed confusion matrix, the watermark is a strong feature that, whenever it is present in the image, directs the prediction towards the \textit{rook} class.
+For evaluation, we construct three datasets.
+First, we consider a \textbf{Clean} test set, a dataset comprised of images without any watermarks.
+Second, we consider a \textbf{Poisoned} test set comprised of all the images in the clean set but poisoned with the watermark, and c), we consider the union of the previous two datasets (\textbf{Clean \& Poisoned}).
+Table \ref{tab:chess-original-network} summarizes the performance of the network in these datasets.
+As evidenced by the \textit{Poisoned} section of the detailed confusion matrix, the watermark is a strong feature that, whenever it is present, directs the prediction towards the class \textit{rook}.